BitTheByte/Jsepy/README.md

 # Jsepy
-Jsepy is hybrid GUI framwork using python as backend the HTML/JS/CSS as frontend
+Jsepy is hybrid GUI framwork using python as backend and HTML/JS/CSS as frontend gui.
 **This framework isn't ready for production it's still in development**

 # App route